LegionDevelopers/AuthMeUniversal/README.md

 # AuthMeUniversal
-AuthMe and Addons you know... in one place and fixed together with the Community
+AuthMe and Addons you know... in one place and fixed with the Community